-- 4 implementations of ViewConrollers: photo, video, combined video + photo in the same screen, QRCode scanner
+- 4 implementations of ViewConrollers: photo, video, combined video + photo on the same screen, and QRCode scanner UI.

-T.G.I.
-VIPER Otherwise it would be an incredible pain to juggle with these ViewController inplementations.
+Thank God, it's VIPER.
+Otherwise, it would be an incredible pain to juggle with these ViewController implementations.

-Module API Protocols that cover each module V, I, P, R components are like small packages for shit, that keep the whole shit organzied.
+Module API Protocols that cover each module V, I, P, and R components are like small packages for shit, that keep the whole shit organized.

 So, in other words, while we are applying a lot of changes constantly, VIPER is working like a strong basement for every screen, making the code structure still and extendable at the same time.